morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 Note: This is a single-state adapter.
 Note: This adapter uses the mt7921au chipset.
+Note: Some versions of this adapter use the standard Mediatek device ID (VID/PID) for the mt7921au chipset and some do not.
+See below.
 ```

 AliExpress - $21 USD - [COMFAST CF-953AX](https://www.aliexpress.com/item/3256804283254522.html)

 Important: Users have reported that some CF-953AX's (and CF-952AX's) come with a Device ID (VID/PID) of 3574:6211.
 That is not the standard VID/PID provided by Mediatek, which is 0e8d:7961.
-You can check the VID/PID as follows: `$ sudo lsusb` A PATCH was submitted and included in Linux kernel 6.2 to include 3574:6211 VID/PID so as to eliminate this issue.
-If you are using a kernel prior to 6.2 and your CF-953AX (or CF-952AX) are not Plug and Play, you may need to use one of the two methods shown below to activate the adapter, at least until you upgrade to a kernel that includes the new VID/PID:
+You can check the VID/PID as follows: `$ sudo lsusb` A PATCH was submitted and included in a recent Linux kernel.
+Said PATCH adds the 3574:6211 VID/PID so as to eliminate this issue.
+If your adapter is not plug and play, see below.

 Method 1: Hotplug automation using udev.